pragya-r/crimestatsmanagement/README.md

 ## Prerequisites
 This section will describe the prerequisites of running our Azure Data Factory pipelines, application, and surrounding services.
-To view and edit our dashboard on Power Bi, you would need a windows computer and downlaod Mircorsoft Power BI.
-To view this application on a Mac uses the follwoing link below and you need to given permission, this link only allows for viewing purposes not eidting purposes.

 ### Azure Data Factory
 In order to run the pipelines, all files within the directory, **main_pipeline**, must be downloaded.
 The code will be uploaded onto Azure Powershell create the pipelines.